-While your fatigue is reduced, any "test of skill," attempt to lift or throw an object, or other use of ST will be made at the same reduction.
+While your fatigue is reduced due to fatigue, any Ítest of skill,Ĺ attempt to lift or throw an object, or other use of ST will be made at the same reduction.
 Likewise, your score in any ST-based skill will be reduced by the amount of your fatigue.